mwahab1/Cleaning_Data_Project/README.md

-# Cleaning_Data_Project
-Getting and Cleaning Data Project
+# Getting and Cleaning Data : Project

 This repository contains the following:

 * R Script to read and summarise data from Human Activity Recognition Using Smartphones